secure-systems-lab/secure-systems-lab.github.io/projects.md

 <a name="uptane"></a>
-- **Uptane**: Currently in development, the Uptane project is adapting many of the ideas and concepts in TUF to ensure secure updates of software on the electronic control units of vehicles.
+- **Uptane**: Cars today use a truly enormous amount of software.
+Like any software, this software has bugs.
+Unfortunately there is not a secure way to update the software in cars today.
+Our Uptane project provides a mechanism to securely distribute updates to cars.
 Uptane can counter a comprehensive array of security attacks, and is resilient to partial compromises, while addressing  automotive specific vulnerabilities and limitations.
-This latter initiative is a collaboration between the New York University Tandon School of Engineering (NYU), the University of Michigan's Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI).

-  * On-going integrations:  Popular automakers
+  * On-going integrations:

   * Lessons Learned:

+  * Collaborators:  This initiative is a collaboration between the New York University Tandon School of Engineering (NYU), the University of Michigan's Transport Research Institute (UMTRI), and the Southwest Research Institute (SWRI).

   ##### Secure Software Development